| |

 a surprise...!!

--Yes, certainly, as Jan Tops enrolled 5 or 6 horses in the Swiss
+-Could this surprise come from Steve Guerdat ? -Yes, certainly, as Jan Tops enrolled 5 or 6 horses in the Swiss

 Federation before 31st December 2003 so that these horses may